 Perception layer is composed of many different sensor technologies like Radio Frequency Identification (RFID) [25].
 RFID systems are exposed to privacy and security problems.
-The perception layer checks collect and process data then transmits the information to the next layer which is the Perception network layer. laver is responsible for controlling data sources where IoT nodes are the main source of data.
+The perception layer checks collect and process data then transmits the information to the next layer which is the network layer.
+Perception layer responsible for controlling data sources where IoT nodes are the main source of data.
 The IoT nodes are widely vulnerable to attacks due to which a security and privacy node in the perception layer scheme (SNPL) is developed [26].
 Some security and privacy issues of perception layer are discussed below: